-

 - E. D. Stratanivich

-The points on the proposed diagram (see article) constructed from the examples just presented are distributed, as at least directly visible, in some harmonious order, along an arc, and it becomes possible to predict from it the relationships between the properties of yet undiscovered biaxial minerals; it is very likely that for such minerals, the relative determinants of their birefringence will be given when plotting on a diagram by points distributed between already known points on the same arc of our diagram.
-Consequently, and vice versa: taking any point along with those already known on this arc, we can expect that it corresponds to an as yet unknown mineral, and from the found determinants we can calculate the value of the angle of the optical axes based on the known formulas that were given at the beginning of this articles.
+The points constructed according to the methods just described are distributed on the proposed diagram, as can be seen immediately, in a certain orderly manner along an arc, making it possible to predict the optical properties of as yet undiscovered biaxial minerals: it is highly probable that for such minerals, their relative birefringence determinants will give points on the diagram distributed between the already known points on the same arc of our diagram.
+Consequently, the reverse is also true: taking any point between those already known on this arc, we can expect that it corresponds to a mineral that is not yet known, and based on the determinants found, we can calculate the angle of the optical axes using the known formulas that were given at the beginning of this article.

 -